m-abdelwahab/build-smarter-chatbots-workshop/README.md

 }
 ```

+>[!TIP]
+>You can use the `setup.ts` file as a reference throughout this exercise.

-Here are some resources you can use:
+Here are some additional resources you can use:
 - [API reference for the `embed()` function from the Vercel AI SDK core package](https://sdk.vercel.ai/docs/reference/ai-sdk-core/embed)
 - [Neon Serverless Driver documentation](https://neon.tech/docs/serverless/serverless-driver#use-the-driver-over-http)
 - [pgvector documentation on querying vectors](https://github.com/pgvector/pgvector?tab=readme-ov-file#querying)